 - at the ticket counter at a station

-- as a "Handy-Ticket" using your mobile phone
+- as an online ticket or using your mobile phone

 Payment of control fee